StephenGunn/jovian/src/content/projects/game-of-life.md

 I purposely chose to use the DOM to see how well Svelte 4 could handle it.
 I was pleasantly surprised by how well it worked.

 Granted, I am not redrawing elements but only toggling classes.
-Here is the code that represents a single cell:
+Here is the svelte component that represents a single cell:

 ```svelte
 <script lang="ts">